lmcnulty/iip-word-lists/README.md

 	- [ ] Aramaic
 - [ ] Named Entity Recognition?
 - [x] Fix alphabet selection for Greek
-- [ ] Fix punctuation characters in alphabet selection.
+- [ ] Fix unusual characters in alphabet selection.
       This is currently handled by removing words that start with non-alphanumeric characters.
 We can find a better solution.
 - [x] Add general English category